-Video Indexer (preview)
+What is Video Indexer? (preview)

-- Audio Transcription: Video Indexer has speech-to-text functionality, which enables customers to get a transcript of the spoken words.
-Supported languages include English, Spanish, French, German, Italian, Chinese (Simplified), Portuguese (Brazilian), Japanese and Russian (with many more to come in the future).
+- Audio transcription: Video Indexer has speech-to-text functionality, which enables customers to get a transcript of the spoken words.
+Supported languages include English, Spanish, French, German, Italian, Chinese (Simplified), Portuguese (Brazilian), Japanese, and Russian (with many more to come in the future).

 - Face tracking and identification: Face technologies enable detection of faces in a video.
 The detected faces are matched against a celebrity database to evaluate which celebrities are present in the video.
 Customers can also label faces that do not match a celebrity.
 Video Indexer builds a face model based on those labels and can recognize those faces in videos submitted in the future.